Additional Information on the ‘Large Scale’ Cyber-Attack

-A massive cyber-attack took down more than 2,000 websites in Georgia including the official website of Georgian Public Broadcaster on October 28.
+A massive cyber-attack took down more than 2,000 websites in Georgia including the official website of the Georgian Public Broadcaster, on October 28.
 Court websites containing case materials and personal data were also attacked.

 In most cases, website home pages were replaced with an image of former President of Georgia Mikheil Saakashvili, with the header “I’ll be back”.
 The source of the attack is not yet known.

-Alan Woodward, an expert in this field told BBC that an attack of this scale is rather rare.
+Alan Woodward, an expert in this field, told the BBC that an attack of this scale is rather rare.

 “The scale of this attack is something we haven’t seen before,” said Prof Alan Woodward, cyber-security expert at Surrey University.